 The importance of ‘remote anything’ is highlighted more than ever by pandemics that push the world into an era of lockdowns and social distancing.
 In such situations, maximum care has to be taken to ensure that the healthcare systems are not overburdened in one area while also ensuring that high-risk individuals who need medical care for other reasons are not exposed to contamination and infections from healthcare facilities.

-With Android tablet kiosks, healthcare providers can leverage telehealth by extending over-the-air consultation for pregnant women, seniors, or patients with common ailments without having them visit in person.
+With Android tablet kiosks, healthcare providers can leverage telehealth by extending over-the-air consultations for pregnant women, seniors, or patients with common ailments without having them visit in person.
 Furthermore, when the healthcare systems from one geographical area are burdened with a situation like a pandemic, healthcare providers from other areas can help out with general queries as mentioned above over the air.
 Remote monitoring can also be done by the physicians on their personal Android tablets enabling them to ‘work from anywhere’.

 The frontline healthcare workers are the ones who conduct patient care and diagnosis out in the field.
 Having access to up-to-date patient data, healthcare resources and the ability to quickly connect to the healthcare facility base is critical for the frontline healthcare services.